ChipSeek: Optimizing Verilog Generation via EDA-Integrated Reinforcement Learning: Experiment

 \subsection{Results}

-In Table \ref{function_compare}, we compare the Verilog functional correctness of our proposed model against several baseline models.
-On the VerilogEval benchmark, our model ChipSeek-R1 achieves the best performance for \textit{pass@1}, \textit{pass@5}, and \textit{pass@10} in the Machine track.
+\paragraph{Functional Correctness:} In Table \ref{function_compare}, we compare the Verilog functional correctness of our proposed model against several baseline models on RTLLM v1.1 and VerilogEval benchmarks.
+On the VerilogEval benchmark, our model ChipSeek achieves the best performance for \textit{pass@1}, \textit{pass@5}, and \textit{pass@10} in the Machine track.
 In the Human track, it attains state-of-the-art results for \textit{pass@5} and \textit{pass@10}, and its performance for \textit{pass@1} is comparable to the previous best.
-On the RTLLM v1.1 benchmark, our generated code achieves the highest \textit{pass@5} rate in both functionality and syntactical correctness, surpassing the previous best by 17\% and 2.7\% respectively.
-In table \ref{function_compare}, we highlight the best scores in boldface.
+On the RTLLM v1.1 benchmark, our generated code achieves the highest \textit{pass@5} rate in both functionality and syntactical correctness, surpassing the previous best by 21.4\% and 2.7\% respectively.
+In Table \ref{function_compare}, we highlight the best scores in boldface.

-For RTLLM v2.0, we also conduct PPA performance evaluations, shown in Table \ref{ppa_compare}.
-Specifically, we compare the designs of original benchmark, GPT-4o, RTLCoder, and our model ChipSeek-R1.
-For each design, the large language model generates 10 candidate solutions, from which we choose the one with the best performance as the representative solution.
-If all generated codes of a problem can not pass the testbench or can not pass the scripts of the EDA backend tools, we place N/A in the entry of Table \ref{ppa_compare}.
-Among the evaluated 44 designs, our model generates 38 functionally correct Verilog, outperforms the human-written code on 27 designs and achieves the best PPA performance on 23 designs across all the model-generated and human-written RTL code.
-On average, the model achieves \(\mathrm{40.01}\%\) drop in Energy-Delay-Area Product (EDAP) among all testbench-pass designs generated by our approach, calculated as Equation \ref{eq:edap}.